* Did you realise what happens when you consume aspartame? Ordinary sugar is actually better for you, even if it does have a few more calories:

 900g runner beans, 3 onions, 1 large potato, water, 50ml milk, sour cream, mint, olive oil.

 Chop onions and fry in oil until they turn clear.
 Prepare beans and add to the onions.
-Chop the potato into chunks; add, plus some mint cut finely.
+Chop potato into chunks, add, plus some mint torn into small pieces.
 Cook gently for a few mins.
 Add enough water to cover.
 Simmer for 20 mins, add the milk.
 When it’s all done, blend.
 Add liquid if the soup is too thick.
-Add sour cream, croutons and chopped mint to each bowl.
+Add sour cream to each bowl, some croutons and chopped mint.

 FRENCH BEANS with SOUR CREAM and PAPRIKA

 700g French beans, 25g butter, 1 small chopped onion, 1 tsp paprika, salt, pepper, 150ml water, 145ml sour cream.

 Top and tail the beans, cut into 2.5cm lengths.
 Melt butter, sauté onion gently for few mins until soft but not brown.
 Add half the paprika, the beans, stock, salt and pepper, bring to the boil and cook for 10 mins until the beans are tender.
 Take off the heat, stir in sour cream, reheat without boiling.
 Dust the top with the rest of the paprika.